StoryWalks

 This StoryWalk is located at Windisch Park in Bargersville.

-Enjoy "There's a Witch In Your Book" by Tom Fletcher as you and your family stroll along the trail.
+Enjoy "Just a Worm" by Marie Boyd as you and your family stroll along the trail.

 Special thanks to our partner: Town of Bargersville.